-Hey, hey!
-My primary clinical focus is working with clients who experience challenges in self-concept (self worth, self-esteem, sense of self, relationship with self), relationships with others, and overcoming trauma (developmental, sexual, relational, and more!).
+My primary clinical focus is working with clients who endure challenges in self-concept (think self-worth, self-esteem, sense of self, relationship with self), relationships with others, and rediscovering ourselves after enduring trauma (developmental, sexual, relational, and more!).

 I work with teens, young adults, and adults (plus their family members!) who experience: